 Preparing References

-References should be a separate document and not be included with your resume.
-Although you should use the same format and header that is present on your resume to maintain consistency.
+References should be presented as a separate document, not included on your resume.
+However, use the same header and formatting style as your resume to maintain consistency in presentation.

 Jane Doe